rlugojr/linkurious-enterprise-manual/en/first-visualization/inspect.md

 ![](Connections.png)

 Notice the white halo around each node?
-All the node surrounded by the white halo are connected to the currently selected node (or nodes).
+All the nodes surrounded by the white halo are connected to the currently selected node (or nodes).
 In this case, all the nodes are connected to Instagram.

 The edges between the nodes represent the relationships.
 All the edges have a direction from one node (the node where the base of the edge is large) to another (the pointy end of the arrow).